pietro1991-dot/teklab_ai/TRANSCRIPTION_INSTRUCTIONS.md

 ## Core Teaching

-[Organize teachings into logical subsections using H3 headers]
+[ALL conceptual/teaching content goes in this single H2 section, organized into logical H3 subsections]

 ### [Subsection 1 - Main Concept]